Q4 Safe and Smart

 If the video above doesn't play, please click here to watch it.

 How involved should parents be in monitoring their children’s use of social media (social networks)?
 Parents want to feel their children are safe and making responsible decisions that are favorable to their future.
 Many students want privacy, or at least the ability to connect with their friends without having someone look over their shoulder.
 Is there a balance between these two positions?
-In this Quest, you are going to produce your own Social Networking Contract with guidelines you can share with your parents and with other students.
+In this Quest, you are going to produce your own social media contract with guidelines you can share with your parents and with other students.

 Reputation: Reputation is how you are viewed by people and by your community and the way these people think of you.

-Social media contract: a list of guidelines for someone who posts content on a social network that a person uses when interacting with others in a social network
+Social media contract: Social media contract is a list of guidelines for someone who posts content on a social network that a person uses when interacting with others in a social network.

 For Activity One, your teacher will put you into groups of three-four.
 Your teacher will choose whether to have you share your group decisions in the form of a class discussion or by posting to a social location such as a discussion board (Edmodo, Blackboard, Moodle), an online wall (Padlet, Lino) or in a shared document.

 2. After you have read the article, discuss the three statements below with your group and have your group decide on a position using a 1-10 scale (1 = we totally disagree, 5 = we agree with some of it, but have some considerations, and 10 = we completely agree).